Physics-Embedded Neural Networks: Graph Neural PDE Solvers with Mixed Boundary Conditions: Experiments

 \subsubsection{Results}

 \Tabref{tab:fluid_results} and \Figref{fig:fluid_results} show the comparison between MP-PDE and PENN.
 The predictive performances of both models are at almost the same level when evaluated on the original test dataset.
 The results show the great expressive power of the MP-PDE model because we kept most settings at default as much as possible and applied no task-specific tuning.
 However, when evaluating them on the transformed dataset, the predictive performance of MP-PDE significantly degrades.
-Nevertheless, PENN shows the same loss value up to the numerical error, confirming $\mathrm{E}(n)$-equivariance.
+Nevertheless, PENN shows the same loss value up to the numerical error, confirming our proposed components are compatible with $\mathrm{E}(n)$-equivariance.
 In addition, PENN exhibits no error on the Dirichlet boundaries, showing that our treatment of Dirichlet boundary conditions is rigorous.

 \Figref{fig:fluid_compromise} shows the speed-accuracy trade-off for OpenFOAM, MP-PDE, and PENN.
-We varied mesh cell size and the time step size for OpenFOAM to have different computation speeds and accuracy.
+We varied mesh cell size, the time step size, linear sover settings for OpenFOAM to have different computation speeds and accuracy.
 The proposed model achieved the best performance in speed-accuracy trade-off between all the tested methods under fair comparison conditions.

 \Tabref{tab:fluid_ablation} presents the results of the ablation study.
 Comparison between models with and without the proposed components shows that the proposed components, i.e., the boundary encoder, Dirichlet layer, pseudoinverse decoder, and neural nonlinear solver, significantly improve the models.
 The neural nonlinear solver in the encoded space turned out to have the biggest impact on the performance, while the Dirichlet layer ensured reliable models that strictly respect Dirichlet boundary conditions.